-The first stage after preprocessing (Sect.
-2.1) is to bundle adjust the unprojected left and right image pairs.
-ASP's bundle_adjust tool allows the input of user-selected ground control points (GCPs: Fig. 3) matched between the (unprojected) left and right images, a lower-resolution, but map projected, reference image used to assign XY coordinates to each point, and an existing DEM from which the elevation (Z) information of each GCP can be taken.
+The first stage after pre-processing (Section 2.1) is to bundle adjust the unprojected left and right image pairs.
+ASP's bundle-adjust tool allows the input of user-selected ground control points (GCPs: Figure 3) matched between the (unprojected) left and right images, a lower-resolution, but map-projected, reference image used to assign XY coordinates to each point, and an existing DEM from which the elevation (Z) information of each GCP can be taken.
 For HiRISE images, a CTX EDR image and a HRSC DEM are used (for producing CTX DEMs, one would use HRSC imagery and the HRSC DEM).

-To ensure co-registration between the CTX and HRSC images used in the bundle adjustment of HiRISE pairs, the CTX EDR is converted to an ASP-appropriate format and then orthorectified and map projected onto the HRSC DEM with the ASP map_project tool.
+To ensure coregistration between the CTX and HRSC images used in the bundle adjustment of HiRISE pairs, the CTX EDR is converted to an ASP-appropriate format and then orthorectified and map-projected onto the HRSC DEM with the ASP map_project tool.
 GCPs are then picked on HiRISE stereo pairs.
-At least 30 well-distributed GCPs corresponding to identical features (such as rock outcrops and crater rims) are matched between all three images (Fig. 3) using the graphical user interface version of stereo (stereo_gui).
-Once GCPs are identified, the HRSC DEM is then selected, and a text file containing the 3-D coordinates of each GCP is written.
+At least 30 well-distributed GCPs corresponding to identical features (such as rock outcrops and crater rims) are matched between all three images (Figure 3) using the graphical user interface version of Stereo (stereo_gui).
+Once GCPs are identified, the HRSC DEM is then entered, and a text file containing the 3D coordinates of each GCP is written.
 This GCP list is then passed to bundle_adjust alongside the unprojected stereo pair.

-Bundle_adjust is built upon the Ceres Solver - an opensource least squares minimization algorithm from Google which iterates through a lowest-cost function to minimize the triangulation error between the positions of GCPs as they appear in the unprojected images and the position of the GCPs as measured from the external geo-referenced image and DEM.
+Bundle-adjust is built upon the Ceres Solver-an open-source least-squares minimisation algorithm from Google-which iterates through a lowest-cost function to minimise the triangulation error between the positions of GCPs as they appear in the unprojected images, and the position of the GCPs as measured from the external georeferenced image and DEM.
 Uncorrected, these uncertainties would result in systematic errors in the global position of the output DEM and local slope, as well as local distortions and warping.
-By bundle adjusting the 3-D positions of the stereo camera as well as that of thousands of similar constraints, inconsistency between external geodetic control networks is kept to a minimum, and the internal consistency of the output DEM itself is improved.
-Bundle_adjust generates a series of transformation values, which are then passed on to map_project and stereo in subsequent steps.
+By bundle adjusting the 3D positions of the stereo camera as well as that of thousands of similar constraints, inconsistency between external geodetic control networks is kept to a minimum and the internal consistency of the output DEM itself is improved.
+Bundle_adjust outputs a series of transformation values, which are then passed on to map project and Stereo in subsequent steps.

-Following bundle adjustment, images are projected using ASPs map_project tool.
+Following bundle adjustment, the images are projected using ASPs map_project tool.
 Making each image as similar as possible to each other ensures the highest chance of success for subsequent processing.
-Map_project takes the left and right camera images together with the bundle adjustment solution and orthorectifies images onto a low-resolution DEM.
-Here, we use the dt4 HRSC DEM product, a map projected 75 m pixel-1DEM referenced to the Mars ellipsoid.
-Mapprojection onto a DEM, rather than a datum, helps mitigate the impact of particularly steep terrain which is extremely difficult to match between stereo images.
-Map projection leaves only very small differences in perspective between images, maximizing the efficacy of stereo.
+Map_project takes the left and right camera images together with the bundle adjustment solution and orthorectifies images onto a low resolution DEM.
+Here, we use the dt4 HRSC DEM product, a map-projected 75 m/pixel DEM referenced to the Mars ellipsoid.
+Map-projection onto a DEM, rather than a datum, helps mitigate the impact of particularly steep terrain which is extremely difficult to match between stereo images.
+Map-projection leaves only very small differences in perspective between images, maximising the efficacy of Stereo.